Thrift Savings Plan Options: Making Your Retirement Dollars Work for You

 Here are some things to consider when choosing a plan:

-- Your current tax rate — It all comes down to whether you think you'll be better off paying your taxes now or later (because you have to pay them one way or the other).
+- Your current and future tax rate — Since you’ll have to pay taxes eventually, it all comes down to whether you think you'll be better off paying your taxes now or later.
 Think about your current income level and tax rate and what you expect they might be when you retire.
 For example, if you're in a low-income tax bracket now, but think your tax rate could be higher in retirement, the Roth TSP may be a good option.

 - Your career path — If you're in the early years of your career and you expect your future income to increase considerably, paying the taxes now on your TSP contributions might make sense.

 Remember, this isn’t a one-way-or-the-other decision.
-You can contribute to both your Roth and traditional TSP balances.
+You can contribute to both your Roth and traditional Thrift Savings Plan.

-The TSP is a retirement savings plan, so loans or withdrawals before separation or retirement are restricted.
+The Thrift Savings Plan is a retirement savings plan, so loans or withdrawals before separation or retirement are restricted.

 - In-service withdrawals — Hardship withdrawals are available to members under specific, limited conditions.
 Also, members age 59 ½ or older (still in pay status) can make a one-time, age-based in-service withdrawal.